 All of our programs provide specialized services to people with both addiction and mental health concerns.
 Services include psychiatric evaluations, medication management, individual and group therapy, drug/alcohol and mental health education and skills groups.

 Relapse Prevention Group is an open group for adult males and females with an alcohol or other drug problem who have a history of relapse and need to focus on relapse prevention issues.
-The groups meets one time per week for 90 minutes, is facilitated by one therapist, and the maximum number of people per group is 15.
+The groups meets one time per week for 90 minutes, is facilitated by one therapist, and the number of people is 10-12.
 Topics discussed in this group include identification of high-risk triggers for relapse and building concrete and specific plans for preventing relapse.
 The workbook by Dennis C. Daley entitled, “Relapse Prevention Workbook for Recovering Alcoholics and Drug Dependent Persons” is used as a guide and for self-study by the clients between groups.
 The recommended length of treatment is 8 to 24 weeks.